j1sk1ss/CordellCompiler/docs/README.md

 arr arr1[size, i32];
 ```

-Runtime-size arrays will die when code returns from their home scope.
+`Runtime-sized` arrays will die when code returns from their home scope.
 That's why this code below still illegal:
 ```cpl
 extern i8 size;
 ptr u8 a;